TartanLlama/trashheap/submit.md

 nudity and erotica is fine

-send your trash to [trashheaplit@gmail.com](mailto:trashheaplit@gmail.com) with the subject HERE'S MY TRASH
+send your trash along with a short bio to [trashheaplit@gmail.com](mailto:trashheaplit@gmail.com) with the subject HERE'S MY TRASH